 While these conditions are managed by the Chemical Store at the Loyola campus, research groups located on the SGW campus must show compliance with these mandatory practices.
 EHS has developed an internal Standard Operating Procedure for the use of non-duty-paid ethyl alcohol of undenatured grade (EHS-SOP-006).

 Any Concordia University Principal Investigator (PI), faculty or staff member wishing to purchase ethyl alcohol of undenatured grade for research purposes from an external supplier must contact EHS prior to doing so.

 Failure to comply with these requirements could result in the loss of the University’s licence from the CRA, resulting in the requirement to pay the excise tax duty on ethanol of undenatured grade.

-PIs are responsible for their laboratory space and as such, must contact EHS prior to leaving a Concordia University laboratory.
-EHS will advise and help with the disposal of unwanted chemicals, along with the safe decommissioning of the laboratory.
-A Certificate of Equipment Decommissioning must be filled out and a copy sent to the EHS office.
+Principal Investigators are responsible for their laboratory space from beginning to end.
+Therefore, they must contact EHS prior to leaving a Concordia University laboratory.
+EHS will advise and help with the disposal of unwanted chemicals, and the decontamination of equipment so they can be safely transferred or disposed, along with the safe decommissioning of the laboratory.
+For each equipment, a Certificate of Equipment Decontamination must be filled out and a copy sent to the EHS office.

 Leaving experiments unattended should be avoided as much as possible.

 If this is unavoidable, the direct Supervisor must be informed and safety measures must be planned according to the following guidelines:

 Environmental, Health & Safety: